 - We had to pay a couple euro for access to the field where the church sits, though there’s very little information about this online.
 It’s a coin machine, so make sure you have change.

-- Enjoy the fresh air and the creek and have lunch at the restaurant right there.
+- Enjoy the fresh air and the creek and have local food for lunch at the restaurant right there.